mozilla/legal-docs/README.md

 ### Legal Team

 If you're a member of the legal team, it's easy to get started.
-First, make sure you're logged in with your Github account.
+First, make sure you're logged in with your GitHub account.
 When you have a change which you wish to make, simply find the `en-US.md` version of the document that you wish to change.
 Open it and press the `Edit` button.
 If you have never gone through this process before, you will be asked to "fork" the repository (you should).

 On the edit page, you'll be presented with a "raw" version of the legal document.
 Edit the text you wish to change.
 When you are done editing, there will be a section at the bottom of the page to save your work.
 Under "Commit summary", enter a brief (tweet-length) description of the change(s) you're making.
 In the "Extended description" field, explain what the changes are and why they're needed.
 When you're done, commit your changes.